 Origins of the Bernese Mountain Dog Breed

-The Bernese Mountain dog or Berner Sennenhund was originally developed in Switerland where he was designed to work as a “farm” dog an “herding” dog.
+The Bernese Mountain dog or Berner Sennenhund was originally developed in Switzerland where he was designed to work as a “farm” dog and “herding” dog.

 Now we say…

 A few hundred years, and what you’ll find is that Switzerland is now one of the richest and most advanced nations on the plant, so you’re not likely to see all that many dogs pulling milk cars anymore, but that doesn’t mean that the Bernese Mountain dog has disappeared like the “milk man” of yesterday!

-Ther Berner has solidified himself as one of the premier “companion” animals out there particularly if your not looking for a larger animal that is not only georgeous but also a pretty large deterent for anyone considering doing you any harm.
+The Berner has solidified himself as one of the premier “companion” animals out there particularly if your looking for a larger animal that is not only gorgeous, but also a pretty large deterrent for anyone considering doing you any harm.

 While the actual origin of the Bernese Mountain dog is uncertain, it is largely believed that these dogs were created in Switzerland when the Roman Armies invaded Switzerland over 2000 years ago.
-During this time, it is believed that the Mastiffs that the Roman soldiers used in war were crossbred the the local herding dogs of that time.
+It is believed that the Mastiffs that the Roman soldiers used in war were crossbred the the local herding dogs of that time.

 The result of such a union…

-Despite how useful and beloved this breed was throughout the centuries, the Berner breed had almost been lost to the world as the need for this large “farm dog” deminshed as Switzerland became a modern industrialized nation.
+Despite how useful and beloved this breed was throughout the centuries, the Berner breed had almost been lost to the world as the need for this large “farm dog” diminished as Switzerland moved to a more modern industrialized nation.

 Physical Characteristics of the Bernese Mountain Dog

 Have a broad head with a furrow that runs through the middle; triangular ears and dark eyes.
 This Swiss dog will also have a classic tricolored coat, which will be one of the most distinguishable features of the Berner, along with his long and bushy tail.

 Mean the female Berner is any less strong or powerful compared to the male!
 It just means that they might not look as intimidating to someone just glancing at them from a far.